 Social Media Monitoring

-Social media monitoring also allows you to find influencers who advocate for the genre or niche you have outlined.
-For example, someone may post and tweet heavily about yoga gear but not mention your website as an awesome place to buy yoga gear.
+Social media monitoring also allows you to find influencers who advocate for the genre or niche you outlined in step 1.
+For example, someone may post and tweet heavily about yoga gear but not mention your website as an awesome place to buy yoga apparel or equipment.
 Well, this is someone you want to engage with and expose your brand to.

 Bloggers arguably are the strongest spoke in the wheel of influencers.
-A report from Technorati shows us that 86% of influencers also operate at least one blog.
-One of the bonuses of targeting bloggers is that they almost always are active across many social media platforms.
+One of the bonuses of targeting bloggers is they almost always are active across many social media platforms.

 When locating influential bloggers for your brand, start by searching for blogs in your genre and find the niche(s) by reading through the posts to determine if they write about relevant post topics.
 After making a list of the contextually relevant bloggers, then it’s time to locate their SEO stats and social media information to pinpoint the ones that equal the best reach for your brand.

 Manually sorting through blogs to find all of the criteria that you outlined when you gave your influencer an image can take a long time.
 Luckily, there are a lot of really good blogger outreach tools out there to make this process easier.
 There is a tool to cover every part of the spectrum.

 Influencer marketplaces like AspireIQ and Famebit connect brands with influencers in their industry.
 They often help track the ROI of campaigns, manage payments, and track engagement metrics.
 They do, however, take a cut, so make sure it’s a good fit for your campaign before investing.